ESIPFed/data-help-desk/docs/content/working_with_data.md

    and helping team members understand why they are important.
 1. **Agreeing on Standards**
     - Establishing common standards is essential for creating robust and comparable datasets.
-This includes:
+This includes
-        - **Defining Sampling Systems Before Fieldwork:** As explicitly mentioned, agreeing on how data will be sampled or collected in advance ensures that the resulting data can be effectively combined and compared.
+    -  - **Defining Sampling Systems Before Fieldwork:** As explicitly mentioned, agreeing on how data will be sampled or collected in advance ensures that the resulting data can be effectively combined and compared.
         - **Data Formats:** Deciding on preferred data formats for sharing and